All Middlebury students are eligible to apply (including seniors who would complete their projects after graduation) as either individuals or groups.

 - How will you draw on the expertise of faculty, staff, and your fellow students here at Middlebury, as well as on networks of relevant people off-campus, including alumni, to develop a project that is both practical and can be implemented within the budget of $10,000?

 The two-page proposal and one-page budget should be submitted electronically to:

-Director of the Project on Creativity and Innovation in the Liberal Arts and the Center for Social Entrepreneurship:
+Associate Director of the Project on Creativity and Innovation in the Liberal Arts and the Center for Social Entrepreneurship: